 Clicking on the Add Subtask option will create a new task row in the task table.
 Click here to learn how this was done previously.
 There is no separate form to capture the task properties.

 Fields displayed previously on the Add Schedule Item form will now be displayed as columns in the task table.
-Additionally, a new column to capture the date and time of task completion has also been added.
+Additionally, you will also see a new column to capture the task completion date and time.
 You can modify the task properties by changing the values in any of the columns.

 The current method to create a new task or milestone is as follows:

 - Locate the task under which you wish to create a subtask or a milestone.
 Remember, the root task is the project itself.

 - Click on the Add option and select Subtask.

 You will now see the new task in the Gantt chart below the selected task.